 Together with state and federal partners, ODOE helps create standards which will reduce energy consumption, will meet consumer needs, and can be implemented by manufacturers.

-The Oregon Department of Energy coordinates with other states and experts to provide the Oregon Legislature with recommended energy efficiency standards for appliances.
+The Oregon Department of Energy coordinates with other states and experts to provide the Oregon Legislature with recommended energy efficiency standards for appliances and other products.

 The agency works with the Appliance Standards Awareness Project